TheIconfactory/Tapestry/Documentation/API.md

 Note that old style property lists or JSON property lists are not supported.

+### extractProperties(text) → Object

+  * text: `String` is HTML content with meta properties (such as OpenGraph).

+Returns an `Object` representation containing the HTML’s properties.
+These values can be used to generate link previews or enhance the content without scraping the markup.

 ## Configuration

 Each connector plug-in is defined using the following files: